 Latex is a breathable material, which is especially important if you tend to overheat and sweat at night.
 It allows the air to circulate freely without trapping moisture inside allowing for comfortable sleep.
 Latex pillow fill is naturally hypoallergenic so it’s a good choice if you suffer from allergies and asthma.

 It’s also naturally resistant to mold, mildew, and dust mite.
 Apart from that, latex has got antibacterial and anti-fungal properties.
 Organic latex pillows are comfortable and durable and will last for years without changing shape.
 Latex pillows usually come with a few years’ warranty.

 Material: Oeko-Tex certified natural latex and cotton cover

 These organic pillows don’t contain any synthetic latex fill or other synthetic materials.
 They give you a clean environment, free from chemicals and off-gassing.
 Talalay pillows by Organic Textiles are guaranteed to maintain shape and size for over 5 years.

-Covered with an organic covering, they give the comfort of organic purity and softness which lasts over the life of this eco-friendly pillow.
+Covered with an organic covering, they give the comfort of organic purity and softness that lasts over this eco-friendly pillow’s life.
 These zippered organic covers are also washable for freshness.

 Additionally, the pillow has got OEKO-TEX® Standard 100 and Greenguard GOLD certificate, so you can be sure this natural latex pillow is completely free from any toxic chemicals that could affect your sleep quality.